inet-framework/inet-showcases/docs/visualizer/statistic/index.md

 ## About the visualizer

 The <var>StatisticVisualizer</var> (included in the network as part of
-<var>IntegratedVisualizer</var>) is capable of displaying multiple
+<var>IntegratedVisualizer</var>) is capable of displaying a
-statistics for multiple network nodes.
+statistic for multiple network nodes.
 The visualizer keeps track of the last values of statistics, and displays them next to the icon of the network node.